 Friday, October 6th 5:30-8:30 & Saturday, October 7th 11:00-4:00

-If tickets are available the days of the tour they may be purchased at tour headquarters, Tower 280 at 280 East Broad Street, at $35 for all.
+Online ticket sales have closed for this event, but tickets will be available during the tour at tour headquarters, Tower 280 at 280 East Broad Street, for $35.

 * * *